Updated: 20th February 2021

 What you need to do, make sure either:

-a.
-Turn on colour management in the printer driver.
-You may have to tell it the profile, or it may figure it out from the paper you are using, and you may have to tell it the colour space of the image you’re printing.
+- Turn on colour management in the printer driver.
+You may have to tell it the profile, or it may figure it out from the paper you are using, and you may have to tell it the colour space of the image you are printing.

 Remember: do 1 or 2, not both.

 This happens automatically (normally).
 A camera sensor has its own colour characteristics, but cameras have profiles built-in, and normally convert images to sRGB unless you specify otherwise.
-If you shoot raw then it’s the raw convertor (rather than the camera) that does any conversion to sRGB or some other colour space.
+If you shoot raw then it is the raw convertor (rather than the camera) that converts the raw sensor data to sRGB or some other colour space.

 You can create profiles for cameras, but these are usually not icc profiles.
 For example, using a ColorChecker Passport or similar, you can create “DNG profiles” that can be used with raw files by Adobe raw software (Lightroom and ACR).